arvindjit03/WeatherDataAnalysisinR/README.md

 1) LinearRegression.Rmd : contains the code and logic behind the implementation of the model along with the results.<br/>
 2) RegressionTree.Rmd : includes all the code used for creating the different models and their evaluation results. <br />
+3) TrendAnalysis.Rmd : includes all the code used for trend analysis based on stations and their results. <br />
+4) TA_Month.Rmd : includes all the code used for trend analysis based on stations and their results. <br />
+5) TA_Result_Viz.Rmd : includes all the visualizations used for trend analysis

+Note: Download all the Rmd files and thier respective input read files and put them in same path location.